MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 Use the Message Analyzer filter to identify these attempts.
 Enter `property.TCPSynRetransmit` in the filter box and select **Apply**.

-A SYN packet is the first packet sent to establish a TCP connection.
+A synchronization (SYN) packet is the first packet sent to establish a TCP connection.
 If this packet doesn’t return a response, the SYN is reattempted.
-You can use the preceding filter to see any retransmitted SYNs.
-Then, you can check whether these SYNs correspond to any connector-related traffic.
+You can use the preceding filter to see any retransmitted SYN packets.
+Then, you can check whether these SYN packets correspond to any connector-related traffic.

 If you expect the connector to make direct connections to the Azure services, SynRetransmit responses on port 443 are an indication that you have a network or firewall problem.